+Have you ever wondered why so many companies incorporate in Delaware?
 Delaware has established a reputation around the world as the best and most business-friendly state in which to incorporate.
+Delaware's corporation laws and statues are used to model business laws in other states.

 More than 65 percent of all Fortune 500 companies and more than half of all U.S. publicly-traded companies are incorporated in the state of Delaware, and more startups are incorporating in Delaware every day.

-The legal and liability protection of established corporate laws provided to Delaware companies is simply incomparable to what is offered by any other state in the nation, which makes it the Incorporation Capital of the World.
+One of the main reasons why companies incorporate in Delaware is the legal and liability protection of established corporate laws.
+Delaware's well-established and business-friendly legal framework is designed to provide a clear and flexible environment for businesses to operate.
+These protections are simply incomparable to what is offered by any other state in the nation, which makes it the Incorporation Capital of the World.

-The Delaware Court of Chancery is the oldest business court in America, uses judges instead of juries (which speeds up legal proceedings considerably) and maintains the most advanced and up-to-date case law, which corporate lawyers in Delaware rely on and refer to, decreasing liability and litigation among Delaware companies, both corporations and LLCs.
+The Delaware Court of Chancery is the oldest business court in America, uses judges instead of juries (which speeds up legal proceedings considerably) and maintains the most advanced and up-to-date case law, which corporate lawyers in Delaware rely on and refer to.
+With experienced judges who specialize in corporate law cases, Delaware companies can expect faster and more informed decisions on legal matters surrounding their businesses.
+With more predictable results Delaware LLCs and corporations owners/shareholders will have decreased liability and litigation.

-Delaware companies also enjoy incomparable tax savings.
-There is no state income tax for Delaware corporations that conduct business out of state; no inheritance tax on stock held by non-Delaware residents; no state sales tax on intangible personal property (such as royalty payments); and share of stock owned by non-resident aliens are not subject to Delaware taxes.
+- Delaware does not have a state sales tax on intangible personal property (such as royalty payments); and shares of stock owned by non-resident aliens are not subject to Delaware taxes.

 In addition, Delaware corporations not operating in the state of Delaware do not need to acquire a business license in Delaware.

-The fact that Delaware ranks number one overall as the most corporate-friendly state proves, once again, that no other state in America has a corporate court sytem as powerful, as experienced or as respected than Delaware's Court of Chancery.
+The fact that Delaware ranks number one overall as the most corporate-friendly state proves, once again, that no other state in America has a corporate court system as powerful, as experienced, or as respected as Delaware's Court of Chancery.

 Owners of Delaware LLCs are not required to make the names and addresses of the LLC's members and/or managers a matter of public record.
 There are only two circumstances in which a Delaware Registered Agent would be compelled to reveal this information: in the event of a legal proceeding or at the request of law enforcement.